drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12/31 13:57_ The good: Prof at https://www.logicmatters.net/2025/12/28/ai-proof-reading-again/ finds AI proof reading helpful.
+Good for him, but not for me, a proof reader editing English of CJK profs' papers, using Natural Intelligence.
+115811551259962114 3/4

 _12/31 10:20_ molly0xfff reports https://hachyderm.io/@molly0xfff/115800875234565576 an LLM trying to reconcile reports of body parts in a freezer with information/advice about freezer temperature, paralleling my experience with 'living doll' and Edo-period Japanese waxworks, but more bizarre.
 115811497910310593 2/?